Stories

 Tommy asked me to work overtime, but the problem was more than one guy could handle.
 I got him to hire Bill Prickett, a friend from high school, my college roommate, and an all-around good guy.
 We tackled the problem together.
 We became heroes to the company and our customers as we began shipping much-needed parts and components.

 Next, I began rearranging the warehouse to make it more efficient.
-I inventoried what was on hand, helped Ron at the city sales desk, and had Tommy buy me a proper toolset and work bench.
+I inventoried what was on hand, helped Ron at the city sales desk, and had Tommy buy me a proper toolset and workbench.
 I began converting hydraulic pumps, valves, and motors.
 The hose guys taught me how to make hydraulic hoses, and the mechanical guys taught me about power transmission products.

 I worked there for four years while my personal life and the company changed.
 I met and married Becki.
 I began going to a church that emphasized Military Service as a responsibility.
 Genuine Parts bought Motion Industries.
 Tommy, Kathy, Ron, and Beverly all left.